iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.de.covidtracker___1.0.1/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="gov.de.covidtracker 1 reviews"/>
 </p>

+> Useless.
+Have had positive results for 2 days and still dont have the code to put into the app to alert others.
+Total waste of an app.<br> :date: __2020-11-24 15:12:48__

 > This is a tracking app so please be careful what you post<br> :date: __2020-11-18 00:01:30__